owcer/code-api/README.md

 /**
  * Set every player's other-entity setting to a specific value for a particular player.
+ * For example `api.setTargetedPlayerSettingForEveryone(targetedPlayerId, "canSee", false, true)` will make targetedEntityId invisible
- * includeNewJoiners=true means that new players joining the game will also have this other player setting applied.
+ * includeNewJoiners = true means that new players joining the game will also have this OtherEntitySetting for targetedEntityId.
  *
- * @param {PlayerId} targetedPlayerId
+ * @param {PlayerId} targetedEntityId
  * @param {Setting} settingName
  * @param {OtherEntitySettings[Setting]} settingValue
  * @param {boolean} [includeNewJoiners]